sampita/coding-challenge/README.md

 ### Notes

-1. Icons have been provided in ui-kit/icons.
+- Icons have been provided in ui-kit/icons.
+- Enum mapping and some colors are provided in src/utils/enums.js.
+- The styled-components library is included in the package.json file, so feel free to use that for styling if you'd like.
+- For the Last Updated column, moment.js is included if you want to use it, but don't worry about getting that section exactly right.
+Feel free to display the last updated date any way you prefer.
-2. When you're done, please write a quick post-mortem on how you approached the problem, what tradeoffs you made and why, things we should look for, etc.
+- When you're done, please write a quick post-mortem -- any tradeoffs you made and why, things we should look for, etc.
 <br />